jbarrios23/MessangiAndroidSDK/README.md

 ```

 ## To use DeepLink:
-1. By Payload:
+1.	**By Payload:**
 For this, the property "click_action" sent through the push notification will be used, which has two cases:

-a.
-Notification in foreground: this case the notification will be handled by the SDK taking the property "click_action" of the notification which should have a value as shown in the example: "click_action": "com.ogangi.Messangi.SDK.
-Demo.ExampleActivity ", which is processed by the SDK creating an icon in the notification tray that when clicked opens the activity selected or described in the action.
+a.	**Notification in foreground:** In this case the notification will be handled by the SDK taking the property **"click_action"** of the notification which should have a value as shown in the example: **"click_action": "com.ogangi.Messangi.SDK.Demo.ExampleActivity"**, the which is processed by the SDK allowing the host app to create an icon in the notification tray that when pressed opens the activity selected or described in the action.

-b.
-Background notification: in this case the notification will be handled by the operating system as native behavior, where the app programmer must declare the activity to open when pressing this notification, it is important to remember that the notification must bring the field " click_action ":" com.ogangi.Messangi.SDK.Demo.ExampleActivity ", for example, and the declaration of the activity by the programmer must be done in the AndroidManifest.xml file, for example:
+b.	**Background notification:** in this case the notification will be handled by the operating system as native behavior, where the app programmer must declare the activity to open when pressing this notification, it is important to remember that the notification must bring the field **" click_action ":" com.ogangi.Messangi.SDK.Demo.ExampleActivity "**, for example, and the declaration of the activity by the programmer must be done in the **AndroidManifest.xml** file, for example:
 ```xml
         <activity android: name = ".
 ExampleActivity">
              <intent-filter>